 Sometimes I edit my books.
 Sometimes I type my characters on the Enneagram (I’m not kidding).
 Sometimes I scribble out my words.
 Being less delicate with my books has made me a more invested reader.
 I care more.
 I’m more immersed in the world building.

 And you know what?
 Dog-earing pages or highlighting or writing words in the margins—those changes don’t ruin a beautiful piece of art.
 They make a beautiful piece of art more beautiful.
-I get to leave my mark, even though my handwriting chicken scratch.
+I get to leave my mark, even though my handwriting is chicken scratch.
 Even though pages sometimes get torn.

 This post was all about annotating books for fun and what it means to annotate books and enrich your reading!
 How do you annotate your books?
 Do you think it’s bad to annotate books, or do you enjoy it?